Matt Lanter

 Matthew MacKendree Lanter (born April 1, 1983) is an American actor and model.
 He began his modeling career in 2004.
 The same year, he acted in the film Bobby Jones: Stroke of Genius and the television series Point Pleasant.
 He went on to appear in numerous television series and films, including Commander in Chief and 90210.
-He later voiced Anakin Skywalker in the animated film Star Wars: The Clone Wars, continuing to portray him in the identically named TV show and other media of the Star Wars franchise.
+In 2008, he voiced Anakin Skywalker in the animated film Star Wars: The Clone Wars, continuing to portray him in the identically named TV show and other media of the Star Wars franchise.
+From 2016 to 2018, he played a lead role as Wyatt Logan in the sci-fi television series Timeless.

 Early life

 Lanter was born on April 1, 1983, in Massillon, Ohio.
 His father worked in insurance, and his mother was a school secretary.
 He has one older sister.
 When Lanter was eight, the family moved to Atlanta, Georgia.
 Lanter played baseball in his youth and was a batboy with the Atlanta Braves for two seasons.
 He majored in business at the University of Georgia.